After 16 hours of research evaluating 110 products, we picked Fake Bake Flawless Self Tanner as our top choice.

 Before you tan, look for a product made exclusively for the face.
 It may be noncomedogenic, which basically means it shouldn’t clog your pores.
 Avoid sunless tanning oils, as these may cause acne on your face.

-Depends on the fabric and how well you treat the stain.
-Here’s what you should do if you get self tanner on your clothes:
+It depends on the fabric and how well you treat the stain.
+Here’s what you should do if you get self-tanner on your clothes:

 If this fails, try OxiClean.
 Some of the writers at Faveable have personally had good luck with that.

 Don’t plop down on that sofa just yet!
 Well, unless you applied your self-tanner at least 8 to 10 hours ago.

 Self-tanner does transfer onto some fabrics, especially if you rub against them before the color fully sets.
 This is true for furniture, bedding, and even your clothes.

 Many men and women use sunless tanning products without experiencing adverse reactions, but that’s not always the case.
 If you have sensitive skin, you may experience contact dermatitis after applying self-tanner.

 In rare cases, you may have trouble breathing.
 Contact a doctor immediately, and head to the emergency room if breathing becomes increasingly difficult.